Topčider: Plants

 Tree planting began immediately after the konak construction in the 1830s.
 In the 19th century it was the first nursery garden in Serbia,.
 Most abundant species are platanus, black pine, spruce and field maple.
-The Topčider London Planes (Platanus × hispanica) are today among the oldest ones in Europe.
+The Topčider London planes (Platanus × hispanica) are today among the oldest ones in Europe.
 The biggest and oldest specimen was 34 m high in 2008, with the diameter of the deck being 55 m, while the shade of its crown covers an area of 1,400 m2.
 Some sources claim it was planted in 1834 when prince Miloš ordered for a seedling to be planted in the lime kiln in front of the konak.
 Other, more reliable sources say the tree was planted in 1868, when 250 seedlings of Platanus were bought in Vienna, Austro-Hungary, for which a receipt still exist today.
 In 2015 it measured 37 m in height and was estimated to be 160 years old, while the crown has grown to 1,885 m2 and is now supported by the 17 metal piles.
 The tree is declared a natural monument.

 Even older is the almost 180-year-old pear tree, nicknamed Kruška topčiderka ("Pear of Topčider") According to popular legend, it was planted by prince Miloš a few years after the konak was finished.
 He wanted to redeem himself to his wife princess Ljubica because of his frequent infidelities and in front of the pear seedling swore his loyalty to her.
 It still bears fruits, so attempts are being made to produce its seedling in the greenhouse.
 The pear is surrounded by five pedunculate oaks, all of which are over 100 years old.

 Special feature in the park is the group of 8 swamp cypresses.

 In 2015, most of the trees in Topčider were 20 to 70 years old, but a significant number of trees was over 100 years old or from the 19th century.

 Animals

 Topčider is home to 26 species of dragonflies, 48 species of orthoptera and 153 species of beetles.
-Birds include collared dove, white wagtail, common blackbird, typical warbler, grey heron and great spotted woodpecker.
+Birds include collared dove, white wagtail, common blackbird, warbler, grey heron and great spotted woodpecker.
 Mammals present in the park, among others, are squirrels, moles, hedgehogs, voles and bats.